roy845/WhatsApp-Fullstack-MERN/README.md

 # Messenger App (Whatsapp-like)

 A real-time messaging application built with Socket.io for instant data push from server to client.
-This project is build with ReactJs,NodeJS,MongoDB,Express,JWT.
+This project is build with ReactJs,NodeJS,MongoDB,Express,JWT and Firebase.

 ## Tech Stack